 3. Give credit for any idea or concept, even if it is not a direct quotation

-Okay, so this is where things get a little complicated: even if you are not using a text word for word, if you take an idea or concept and use it in your work then you must still give credit for the idea or concept, just like you would with direct quotations: the only difference is that page numbers are not always required for references that do not contain direct quotations (depending upon the referencing system required, and your course guidelines).
+Okay, so this is where things get a little complicated.
+If you are using an idea or concept you must still give credit for the idea or concept.
+The only difference is that page numbers are not always required for references that do not contain direct quotations.

 However, it should also be noted that you do not have to give credit for anything that is common knowledge.
-For example, if you are talking about the Allies of World War II winning this global war, you do not need to provide a source for this, as it is something that everyone already knows (or at least they should!).
-Nevertheless, if you are not sure whether something is common knowledge or not, then it is perhaps better to exercise some caution, and provide a source.
+For example, if you are talking about World War II, you do not need to provide a source for this.
+Nevertheless, if you are not sure if something is common knowledge or not, then you should provide a source.
 The bottom line: there is nothing to lose by doing this.

 4. Create good study habits

-In order to avoid being labelled as a cheat and plagiarist, it is important that you create some good study habits, so that you don’t fall into the trap of plagiarism.
+To not be called a cheat and plagiarist, it is important that you create some good study habits.
+This will help you avoid plagiarism.
 Yes – not everyone who is caught for cheating has cheated on purpose.
-Sometimes, it is just a lack of knowledge, or a lack of good study habits that is the problem, and the student caught for cheating can often be as surprised as everyone else.
+Sometimes, it is just a lack of knowledge, or a lack of good study habits that is the problem.
+The student caught for cheating can often be as surprised as everyone else.
 Therefore, try to do the following: (a) make a note of all the sources that you use when carrying out research for an assignment, including the page numbers (good note taking is essential), (b) do not start writing your assignment too late (as this could cause sloppy work), and (c) if in doubt, provide a citation!

 5. Make sure that you get the information right